Two Drops of Ink: The Literary Home for Collaborative Writing: Submission Guidelines

 Two Drops of Ink is a literary blog devoted to literature in a broad sense.
 We publish short stories, poetry, essays of all types, literary criticism, book reviews, biographical profiles, interviews, memoirs, and letters.
-We strive to bring thoughtful and unique conversations to our readers about grammar, writing, prose styles, poetry, literary genres, writing advice, and the publication industry.
+We strive to bring thoughtful and unique conversations to our readers about grammar, writing, prose styles, poetry, literary genres, writing advice, and the publishing industry.

 Two Drops of Ink proudly collaborates with other writers.
 Most bloggers focus on the primary task of branding themselves and pushing their sites, which is fine; however, here at Two Drops of Ink, we believe in and have created an epicenter for collaborative writing, which is powerful.
 As Joseph Rain says, “Collaboration isn’t about giving up our individuality; it’s about realizing our greater potential.”

 Two Drops of Ink is accepting submissions for all genres except “R” rated posts, romance as the overriding theme, or anything politically partisan.
 Political, philosophical, or ideological discussions are fine – that can make for interesting reading; however, partisan rants don’t fit here.

 We are looking for fresh perspectives on all genres and literary topics.
 Here are some examples: